-For corporate clients, Marty has a reputation for tailoring his material to give a unique and surprising event that will give the audience a chance to think about their own business from a unusual and thought provoking perspective.
+For corporate clients, Science Performer Marty has a reputation for tailoring his material to give a unique and surprising event that will give the audience a chance to think about their own business from a unusual and thought provoking perspective.

-Examples of his current shows include:
+Examples of Marty’s current shows include:

 - Invisible Worlds – a microscopical journey into the unseen.
 Take a journey from the very beginnings of microscopy, through hugely magnified insects, bacteria and plants to the most up to date fluorescent techniques all demonstrated live on the stage.
 A show not just full of stunning images, but interactive demonstrations and samples harvested from the audience.
 You have been warned!
 This show is supported by Zeiss, global leaders in the manufacture of microscopes.